What is Estate Planning and why do I need an estate plan?

 We describe a trust like a basket.
 Anything you put into the basket can be picked up and carried through time.
 Inside the basket is a set of instructions to your trustee saying who should get the items in the basket and how.
 This basket avoids the courts and can begin administration immediately at your passing, or as early as you designate in the trust document.

 Technically speaking, a trust is a legal entitlement in property which is held in a fiduciary relationship by one party (the trustee) for the benefit of one or more persons (the beneficiary or beneficiaries).

 Furthermore, a trust is a type of property ownership.
 The individual who has the trust set up is called the “grantor” or the “settlor.”
 The “legal” owner of the trust property is the trustee, and his name is on any document of title.
 The person who receives the benefits of ownership, like the right to receive the earnings from the trust’s investments, is the beneficiary.

 Are there different kinds of trusts?

 There are several different kinds of trusts.
 Many revocable trusts aim at avoiding probate at death such as a Family Trust, Living Trust, and Intervivios Trust.
-These types of trusts are all set up and financed while the grantor is still alive and is revocable.
-The grantor oftentimes names his or her self as both trustee and beneficiary of these types of trusts.
+These types of trusts are all set up and financed while the grantor is still alive and are revocable.
+The grantor oftentimes names himself or herself as both trustee and beneficiary of these types of trusts.
 A Testamentary Trust, by comparison, is a trust which takes effect under the terms of a Will, after the grantor has passed.
 There are many types of irrevocable trusts for asset protection such as a Medicaid Asset Protection Trust (MAPT), Veteran’s Asset Protection Trust (VAPT) Irrevocable Life Insurance Trust (ILIT) and a few singularly focused trusts such as a Gun Trust which is created to own certain firearms or Pet Trust that may provide for pets and their care at your passing.